upleveled/express-postgres-database-example-may-2020/readme.md

 GRANT ALL PRIVILEGES ON DATABASE <database name> TO <user name>;
 ```

-Then, to connect to the data base using this new user:
+Then, to connect to the database using this new user:

 ```sh
 exit